-The demand for road construction equipment in Kenya is expected to rise over the next three years, following the State’s ambitious plan to construct a 10,000 km road network to open up remote areas in the country.
+The demand for road construction equipment in Kenya is expected to rise over the next five years, buoyed by the State’s ambitious plan to construct a 10,000 km road network to open up remote areas in the country.

 The Kenya Rural Roads Authority (Kerra), which oversees rural roads construction, reckons the project will require 1,440 earth movers, 1,080 rollers and 540 excavators – watering the market for equipment dealers.